Pkabs/aws-watermark-project/README.md

 The lambda function is a python function that uses pillow which is an open-source image processing library.

 ## Infrastructure as Code
-The project uses terraform to create, provison and manage the AWS resources.
+The project incorporates Infrastructure As Code to create, manage and provision AWS resources as code using terraform.